udumulanaveen/Android_Interview_Questions/README.md

-Here's a full README template for your Android interview questions GitHub repository:

----

 # Android Interview Questions

 Welcome to the **Android Interview Questions** repository!
 This repo is a curated list of common interview questions related to Android development, helping developers prepare for Android job interviews at all levels.
 Whether you're a beginner, intermediate, or advanced Android developer, these questions cover a broad range of topics to boost your knowledge and skills.